kamleshcode/Medical-Chatbot-Generative-AI/README.md

 # Medical Chatbot with Generative AI

 This project is a medical chatbot designed to assist users by leveraging generative AI capabilities.
-It extracts information from medical books, preprocesses it into manageable chunks, embeds the data into vector representations using a vector embedding model, and stores them in a Pinecone vector database.
+It extracts information from medical books, preprocesses it into manageable chunks, embeds the data into vector representations using both OpenAI API and Hugging Face embeddings, and stores them in a Pinecone vector database.
 The chatbot uses these embeddings to retrieve relevant information and provide accurate responses.

 ---